 |Out of Office||Adds a control to user profile pages for setting a personal out-of-office message.||Add the out-of-office setting to user profile pages.
 Out-of-office messages appear anywhere the user’s name appears in the org.||Omit the out-of-office setting from user profile pages.|

-|Topics||Allows authenticated and guest users to view topics in Salesforce Sites and portals.||Let users inside and outside your org view topics in Salesforce Sites
+|Topics||Allows guest users and authenticated external users to view topics in Salesforce Sites and portals.||Let users inside and outside your org view topics in Salesforce Sites

 This setting is for increased security of topic names in your org.
 Salesforce turned off topics for guest and authenticated external users in Salesforce Sites and in portals created before Summer ’13.
 If you want to enable topics for external users, go toand select Allow topics in Salesforce Sites and Portals.

-|Prevent users from viewing topics in Salesforce Sites and portals.|
+|Prevent guest users and authenticated external users from viewing topics in Salesforce Sites and portals.|

-|Approval Posts||Allows requests for approval to appear in a user’s feed as a post.||Post approval requests in a user’s feed.||Prevent approval requests from appearing in a user’s feed.|
+|Approval Posts||Allows requests for approval to appear in a user’s feed.||Post approval requests in a user’s feed.||Prevent approval requests from appearing in a user’s feed.|

 |Coworker Invitations||Allows licensed Salesforce users to invite unlicensed coworkers to Chatter.
 Users who accept invitations see only profiles, files, and groups.
 They can't see any object details unless you grant them a full Salesforce license.||Let licensed users invite unlicensed coworkers to Chatter.||Prevent licensed users from inviting unlicensed coworkers to Chatter.|

 |Customer Invitations||Allows licensed users to invite customers to private groups that the licensed user owns or manages.
 Licensed users can invite customers who are from outside your email domains.
-Invited customers can see information only in the groups they're invited to.
-They can interact only with members of those groups.||Let licensed users invite customers to the private groups the licensed user owns or manages.||Prevent licensed users from inviting customers to the private groups the licensed user owns or manages.|
+Invited customers can see information only in the groups that they're invited to.
+They can interact only with members of those groups.||Let a licensed user invite customers to a private group that the licensed user owns or manages.||Prevent licensed users from inviting customers to the private groups that the licensed user owns or manages.|

 |Actions in the Publisher||Actions in the Publisher is a legacy setting that has no application in Lightning Experience.||Doesn’t apply.||Doesn’t apply.|